 Exclusion of pension products

 Insurance Europe welcomes the deletion of the information disclosure of pensions under the KID heading “what might I get when I retire” (amendment 32).
-Pension products are not comparable with other investment products because, unlike other PRIPs, the products (i) are a type of savings product which must provide a secure income for retirement; and (ii) offer limited or no access to these savings during the accumulation phase.
+Pension products are not comparable with other investment products because, unlike other PRIPs, the products (i) are a type of savings product which must provide an income for retirement; and (ii) offer limited or no access to these savings during the accumulation phase.
 Therefore, it should not be the aim of the proposal to force all pension products within the untailored scope of PRIPs but rather to ensure – as indicated in the Commission’s White Paper on Pensions – that consumer information for individual pension products is improved building on the PRIPs initiative.